Neosperience/backpack/README.md

 main()
 ```

-## SpyGlass 🔭
+## Telescope 🔭

 As you may know, the only official way to get visual feedback on the correct functionality of your Panorama application is to physically connect a display to the HDMI port of the Panorama appliance.
 When connected, the display will show the output video stream of a single application deployed on the device.
 However, physically accessing the appliance is not always feasible.
-SpyGlass allows you to re-stream the output video of your Panorama application to an external service, for example to [AWS Kinesis Video Streams](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/what-is-kinesis-video.html).
+Telescope allows you to re-stream the output video of your Panorama application to an external service, for example to [AWS Kinesis Video Streams](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/what-is-kinesis-video.html).
 This can be very convenient to remotely monitor your application.

-### Warning notes about using SpyGlass
+### Warning notes about using Telescope

-Even if SpyGlass is a very helpful tool, using it might arise two concerns that you should consider carefully.
-For the same reason we discourage using SpyGlass in a production environment: it is principally a development aid or at most a debugging tool.
+Even if Telescope is a very helpful tool, using it might arise two concerns that you should consider carefully.
+For the same reason we discourage using Telescope in a production environment: it is principally a development aid or at most a debugging tool.

 The first concern is of technical nature.
-Currently the application code in a Panorama app does not have direct access to the onboard GPU, thus all video encoding codecs used by SpyGlass run on the CPU of the device.
+Currently the application code in a Panorama app does not have direct access to the onboard GPU, thus all video encoding codecs used by Telescope run on the CPU of the device.
 This could take precious computing time from the CPUs that occupy with streaming the output instead of processing the video.
-We measured that streaming a single output stream with SpyGlass could require anything between 10-30% of the CPU capacity of the device.
+We measured that streaming a single output stream with Telescope could require anything between 10-30% of the CPU capacity of the device.

 The second concern regards data protection.
 The Panorama appliance is designed so to strongly protect the video streams being processed: it has even two ethernet interfaces to physically separate the network of the video cameras (typically a closed-circuit local area network) and the Internet access of the device.
-Using SpyGlass you might effectively relay the video stream from the protected, closed-circuit camera network to the public Internet.
-For this reason, you should carefully examine the data protection requirements of your application and the camera network before integrating SpyGlass.
+Using Telescope you might effectively relay the video stream from the protected, closed-circuit camera network to the public Internet.
+For this reason, you should carefully examine the data protection requirements of your application and the camera network before integrating Telescope.

 ### How does it work?

-Technically speaking, SpyGlass instantiates a [GStreamer pipeline](https://gstreamer.freedesktop.org/documentation/application-development/introduction/basics.html) with an [appsrc](https://gstreamer.freedesktop.org/documentation/app/appsrc.html) element at the head.
+Technically speaking, Telescope instantiates a [GStreamer pipeline](https://gstreamer.freedesktop.org/documentation/application-development/introduction/basics.html) with an [appsrc](https://gstreamer.freedesktop.org/documentation/app/appsrc.html) element at the head.
 An [OpenCV VideoWriter](https://docs.opencv.org/4.5.5/dd/d43/tutorial_py_video_display.html) is configured to write to the `appsrc` element: instead of saving the consecutive frames to a video file, it streams to the output sink.
 When opening the `VideoWriter` instance, the user should specify the frame width and height, as well as the frame rate of the output stream.
-You can manually specify these parameters or let SpyGlass infer these values from the input dimensions and the frequency you send new frames to it.
+You can manually specify these parameters or let Telescope infer these values from the input dimensions and the frequency you send new frames to it.
 If using this auto-configuration feature, some frames (by default 100) will be discarded at the beginning of the streaming, as they will be used to calculate statistics of the frame rate and measure the frame dimensions.
-This phase is referred to as the "warmup" state of SpyGlass.
-If later on, you send frames of different dimensions compared to the expected width and height, SpyGlass will redimension the input, but this has a performance penalty of the pipeline.
-You are also expected to send new frames to SpyGlass with the frequency specified in the frame-per-second parameter.
+This phase is referred to as the "warmup" state of Telescope.
+If later on, you send frames of different dimensions compared to the expected width and height, Telescope will redimension the input, but this has a performance penalty of the pipeline.
+You are also expected to send new frames to Telescope with the frequency specified in the frame-per-second parameter.
 If you send frames slower or faster, the KVS video fragments get out of sync and you won't be able to play back the video continuously.

 ### Configuring the Panorama Application Docker container

-SpyGlass depends on a set of custom compiled external libraries.
-You should have all these libraries compiled and configured correctly in your application's docker container in order to make `SpyGlass` work correctly.
+Telescope depends on a set of custom compiled external libraries.
+You should have all these libraries compiled and configured correctly in your application's docker container in order to make `Telescope` work correctly.
 These libraries include:

  - GStreamer 1.0 installed with standard plugins pack, libav, tools, and development libraries
  - OpenCV 4.2.0, compiled with GStreamer support and Python bindings
  - numpy (it is typically installed by the base docker image of your Panorama application)

-Furthermore, if you want to use `KVSSpyGlass`, the `SpyGlass` implementation that streams the video to Kinesis Video Streams, you will need also the following libraries:
+Furthermore, if you want to use `KVSTelescope`, the `Telescope` implementation that streams the video to Kinesis Video Streams, you will need also the following libraries:

  - Amazon Kinesis Video Streams (KVS) Producer SDK compiled with GStreamer plugin support
  - Environment variable GST_PLUGIN_PATH configured to point to the directory where the compiled